hemerajs/hemera/packages/hemera-joi/README.md

 ### Change Joi settings

-You can modify the joi valdiation with the `post` and `pre` plugin option.
+You can modify the joi validation settings with the `pre` and `post` plugin options.

 ```js
 const hemera = new Hemera(nats)